-The free City Circle tram (route 35) is a big drawcard and runs every day except Christmas Day and Good Friday.
-The City Circle trams are the old (50-70 years) W class type painted in a distinctive colour scheme.
+In addition to this, the free City Circle tram (route 35) is a big drawcard and runs every day except Christmas Day and Good Friday.
+City Circle trams are the old (50-70 years) W class type and are painted in a distinctive colour scheme.

-Fare evasion is a big problem in Melbourne but ticket inspectors (authorised officers) regularly patrol vehicles and stations.
-Trying to avoid paying a fare (as so many Melbourne residents like to do) isn't recommended for visitors.
-However, although the authorised officers have a job to do, often in difficult and trying circumstances, they will always assist a visitor who may be confused by Melbourne's public transport and its ticket system.
+Fare evasion is a big problem in Melbourne and ticket inspectors (Authorised Officers) regularly patrol vehicles and stations.
+Trying to avoid paying a fare isn't recommended.
+The ticket inspectors have a difficult job to do but are approachable and, as their duties permit, will assist a visitor who may be confused by Melbourne's public transport and its Myki smartcard system.

-Melbourne IS a motorised suburban metropolis and most residents prefer to travel by car.
+Melbourne is a motorised suburban metropolis and many residents prefer to travel by car.
 Traffic congestion can be horrendous and does delay public transport, especially trams.
 However, visitors will find Melbourne's public transport system both good to use and generally safe.

 See also Melbourne Public Transportation for more information,